verznet/OPTIMA/README.txt

 - .notFound			maps with no alignment found;

-- .discarded		discarded maps (thresholds currently set at minimum 10 fragments and 50 kbp for optical maps);
+- .discarded		discarded maps (thresholds currently set to minimum 10 fragments and 50 kbp -- for optical maps only);

 - .otherSolutions	all candidate alignments p-values (to be used in order to estimate the q-value false discovery rates);